o-pylypiv/Project2_Guess-the-Flag/README.md

 ## Features

-* Displays a list of questions and their corresponding answers
+* Displays several flags and lets the user guess the right one
 * Allows users to answer questions and track their score
 * Includes a share feature to share the user's score